hong-chen/er3t/README.rst

 We provide various examples extend from simple demo to complex research project under `examples <https://github.com/hong-chen/er3t/tree/dev/examples>`_.
 ``examples/00_er3t_mca.py`` and ``examples/00_er3t_lrt.py`` can be used to perform test runs.

-A detailed instruction can be found `here <https://github.com/hong-chen/er3t/tree/dev/examples#readme>`_.
+A more detailed instruction can be found `here <https://github.com/hong-chen/er3t/tree/dev/examples#readme>`_.

 |